openpaul/netcuptools/README.md

 ### imapsync.py

 Sync one or multiple mailboxes using imapsync.
+Supports docker so you don't need to install perl.

-Usage
+#### Usage

 ```sh
 ./scripts/imapsync.py --help